The baby name Betty has gone full circle, from girl next door to grandma. It might soon be time to revive this sweetly vintage choice.

 Neither show budged the name.
 It left the US popularity charts in 1996, and remained unranked, even as those series found early twenty-first century success.

-Just 160 girls were named Betty in 2019.
-That’s not a new low, but it’s definitely not a pattern that suggest the name is ready for revival.
+Just 200 girls were named Betty in 2023.
+That’s not a new low, but it’s definitely not a number that suggests the name is ready for revival.

-And yet, rumor has it that Blake Lively and Ryan Reynolds’ youngest daughter is named Betty, a sister for James and Ines.
-Blake’s friend Taylor Swift included a song titled “Betty” on her new album.
+And yet, Blake Lively and Ryan Reynolds’ youngest daughter is named Betty.
+Her sisters are James and Ines, and her brother is Olin.
+Blake’s friend Taylor Swift included a song titled “Betty” on an album shortly after Betty’s arrival.
 The lyrics also mention Ines and James, which sparked speculation that it was a name reveal.
 Swift later confirmed that the names were inspired by her “friend’s kids.”

 For parents today, Betty feels vintage and gently old-fashioned.
 But there’s an edge, too.

 Betty has long referred to either a female skateboarder – or maybe a hanger-on.
-But the 2020 HBO series Betty claims it as the former.
+The 2020 HBO series Betty claims it as the former.
 (Though the characters are named far more contemporary things, like Indigo and Janay and Camille.)

 The ever-so-stylish Gabrielle Blair, also known as Design Mom, has a daughter called Betty.